[This post may contain affiliate links where we earn a small commission. Please see our disclosure for more information]

 - 1 Scarf: Even in the summer, a lightweight scarf is a great way to look chic but is also the perfect travel essential

-- Men: If it is summer, I suggest 1-2 long pants and 2-3 dressier shorts
+- Men: If it is summer, I suggest 1-2 long pants and 2-3 dressier shorts.
+I suggest having pants like this for men that can be dressed up or even worn casually.

 - 1 “Dressy” Outfit